InfraLore/make_for_devops/chapters/20-the_future_of_make_in_devops.md

 **Discoverability**: An AI agent can run `make help` and immediately understand what's possible in a codebase.
-No guessing about build commands, no hunting through documentation, no trial-and-error with different tool invocations.
+No guessing about build commands, no hunting through documentation, no trial-and-error with different tool invocations.\footnote{Script delegation pattern---see Chapter 21 for how this aids learning.}

 ```makefile
 # AI agents can discover capabilities